NicoHood/IRLremote/Readme.md

 * Huge Flash improvements (less than 1kb flash to decode NEC)
 * Receiving and sending possible
 * Very accurate even when pointing in different directions
-* Easy to use/Customizable
+* Easy to use/customizable
 * Maximum error correction
 * Uses PinInterrupt or PinChangeInterrupts/No timer needed
 * Usable on almost any pin
 * Perfect for Attinys
+* All mainstream protocols supported
+* Very accurate hash decoding for unknown protocols
 * IDE 1.6.x compatible (not 1.0.5 compatible)

 **Supported Protocols**
 * NEC
 * Panasonic
 * Sony 12
+* Hash (For any unknown protocol)
+* RawIR (For dumping the raw data)
 * Ask me for more

 **Planned features:**
 * Test sending functions (for Panasonic, Sony etc)
-* Add more protocols
+* Add more protocols (RC06)
 * Improve bit banging PWM?
-* Add Raw dump + sending option + improve raw function
+* Add Raw dump sending option
-* Add High/Low compare for unknown protocols
-* Raw: add copyable array print version
-* Implement Sony 8, 15, 20
+* Implement Sony 15, 20 properly

 [Comment for feedback on my blog post.](http://nicohood.wordpress.com/2014/09/20/new-lightweight-infrared-library-for-arduino/)